ParallaxOW/MessageQueueExplorer/README.md

 ## Message Viewer

-Problem
+> Problem
+> No utility out there to read the contents of a Service Bus (SB) message.
+>

-Solution
+> Solution
+> This utility will give the user visibility into the contents of the SB messages as well as the User Properties attached to the message.
+>

-Use Cases
+> Use Cases
+> + We currently have several stories in our sprint in which the final result of the story is placing a message on a SB queue
+> 	+ This story is currently not independently not testable
+> 	+ This utility makes this story testable in that the QA team can view the contents of messages
+> + Production Support teams would be able to view contents of SB Messages as part of troubleshooting
+>

-Why write an app:  Cause nothing exists
+> Why write an app:
+> +  Cause nothing exists
+>

-Why open source: Hope to get others intrested in this product and get free help.
+> Why open source:
+> + Hope to get others intrested in this product and get free help.
 Give back to the community.
+>
+> Long term:

-Long term: Hope someone not us takes owmership of this product.
+> + Hope someone not us takes ownership of this product.

 This application is intended to allow a user to peek onto the Azure Service Bus.